Clayton Christensen: Personal life

+After returning to the United States from his LDS Church mission to South Korea, Christensen began serving with the Boy Scouts of America in a variety of roles.
+Over a period of 25 years, he served as scoutmaster, cub master, den leader, and as a troop and pack committee chairman.

-Christensen and his wife Christine (née Quinn) married in 1976.
+Christensen and his wife, Christine (née Quinn), married in 1976.
 They had three sons, Matthew, Michael, and Spencer, and two daughters, Ann and Catherine.
-Their eldest son, Matthew Christensen (b.
+Their eldest son, Matthew (b.
 1977), was a member of Duke University's 2001 National Championship basketball team.

-As a member of the LDS Church, Christensen served from 1971 to 1973 as a missionary in Korea and spoke fluent Korean.
-He served in several leadership positions in the church, including as an area seventy from 2002 to 2009, a counselor in the presidency of the Massachusetts Boston Mission, and as a bishop.
+Christensen served in several leadership positions in the LDS Church, including as an area seventy from 2002 to 2009, a counselor in the presidency of the Massachusetts Boston Mission, and as a bishop.
 His book, The Power of Everyday Missionaries, was a leading work in the LDS Church on how all people could be involved in sharing the gospel no matter their position in the church.
 He was also a moving force behind the creation of For All The Saints, a book by Kristen Smith Dayley on the history of the LDS Church in New England, published in 2012 to which Christensen wrote the foreword.

+Christensen was also very involved in his community of Belmont, Massachusetts.
+After moving his family to Belmont in the early 1990s to continue his education at HBS, he was elected to the Belmont Town Council where he served for eight years.
+Christensen was also instrumental in the use of internet learning for students of Belmont High School to decrease the rising costs of education.

 In February 2010, Christensen was diagnosed with follicular lymphoma, and in July 2010 he had an ischemic stroke that damaged his speech and required him to undergo speech therapy.
-In 2011, Christensen published two books: The Innovative University and The Innovator’s DNA (Harvard Business Press).
-Christensen died from complications of leukemia on January 23, 2020, aged 67.
+Christensen died from complications of leukemia on January 23, 2020, at age 67.